layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/fault-injection/quiz.md

         text: "match conditions for specific users or headers"
         is_correct: true
   - id: "q3"
-    text: "What error message appears when the reviews service experiences a timeout due to fault injection?"
+    text: "What type of failure is simulated when reviews service is delayed by fault injection?"
     type: "short_answer"
     marks: 2
-    correct_answer: "Error fetching product reviews!"
+    correct_answer: "Timeout"
 ---